CivicActions/guidebook/practice-areas/engineering/drupal/drupal-for-drupal-engineers.md

 CivicActions adopted a standard practice of setting Objectives and Key Results in 2020, based on learnings gleaned from this book: https://www.amazon.com/Measure-What-Matters-Simple-Drives/dp/024134848X/ref=sr_1_1

 We are still in the process of optimizing our practices in this area.
-That said, Drupal practice area participants have developed practice area OKRs that merge with CivicActions organizational objectives.
+Drupal practice area OKRs have been developed that align with CivicActions organizational objectives.
 OKR discussions happen frequently in practice area calls and

 -   Trello board: https://trello.com/b/MH1OIHzV/drupal-practice-area-okrs
 -   Culture amp: https://civicactions.cultureamp.com/performance/new_goals/department